Latest released products

 The output impedance is capacitive and typically requires impedance matching via a field-effect transistor.

-High Sensitivity, wide frequency response (up to 20Hz–20kHz), and large dynamic range.
+High sensitivity, wide frequency response (up to 20Hz–20kHz), and large Dynamic Range.

 Clear and natural sound quality, suitable for high-quality recording

-Precision construction, requires external power supply (phantom power or battery-powered)
+Precision construction, requires external power supply (Phantom Power or battery-powered)

 Higher cost, primarily used in professional settings

-Studio recording (e.g., gooseneck microphones)
+Studio recording (e.g., gooseneck microphone)

-Broadcasting stations (e.g., wireless microphones for meetings)
+Broadcasting stations (e.g., wireless microphone for meetings)

 The key component of the sound-to-electric conversion part is a plastic diaphragm with a permanent charge.
 After a layer of metal film is vapor-deposited on its surface, a capacitor is formed.